davezhang1116/discord_bot/README.md

 Dogecoin Core Github page: https://github.com/dogecoin/dogecoin

+You may follow this page to get a discord token: https://www.writebots.com/discord-bot-token/

 ## Configuration
-You will need to create a username and a password on your ```dogecoin.conf``` and copy the auth data to the ```file.xml```.
+You will need to create a username and a password on your ```dogecoin.conf``` and copy the auth data (bot token) to the ```file.xml```.
 You may need to update the node ip address.
-Note: you may run into trouble if you decide to use a remote node because of firewall setting on the system or the dogecoin core.
+Note: you may run into trouble if you decide to use a remote node because of firewall settings on the system or the dogecoin core.

 ## Building and running the program
 Build